fxcyer/fxcyer/README.md

 </div>

+---

-01 — About
+## `01` — About

-I'm an IT graduate and full-stack developer focused on building practical software for healthcare, civic, and administrative environments.
+I'm an **IT graduate and full-stack developer** focused on building practical software for healthcare, civic, and administrative environments.

 My approach is simple:

-Understand the real workflow → model the data → build the system → make it useful.
+> **Understand the real workflow → model the data → build the system → make it useful.**

 I enjoy turning paper-heavy or fragmented processes into structured digital systems with clean interfaces, role-based access, searchable records, dashboards, and reliable data flows.